iDigitalFlame/ThunderStorm/docs/Quickstart.md

 Now you have a Profile all ready to go, let's add a Listener with it.

 From where you are in Doppler, type in `main` to take you back to the main menu.
-Then type `listener` and hit enter.
+Then type `listeners` and hit enter.

 _Protip: you can always hit CTRL+C to cancel a command or go back one level_ _while CTRL_D will exit the shell._